AY2122S1-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 DIAGRAM OF REAL AND GHOST TASK

 RealTasks represent concrete tasks, which are either non-recurring tasks, or the current occurrence of recurring tasks.
-GhostTasks are temporary tasks that exist for the sole purpose of allowing the user to preview future occurrences of recurring tasks.
+GhostTasks are temporary tasks that exist for the purpose of allowing the user to preview future occurrences of recurring tasks.
 By default, `viewTasks` will only show RealTasks.

 Since `UniqueTaskList` contains `Task` objects, it can be either `GhostTask` or `RealTask` objects.
 Naturally, this implies that calling two commands that both have dependencies on GhostTask objects would cause conflicts, as earlier created GhostTasks would still persist in the task list.
 This necessitates a cleanup of `GhostTask` objects between execution of each command.
-Such deletion of GhostTasks in the `model` is achieved just prior to the execution of each command in `LogicManager`, by the `deleteGhostTasks()` method.
+Such deletion of old GhostTasks in the `model` is achieved just prior to the execution of each new command in `LogicManager`, via the `deleteGhostTasks()` method.

 Code Snippet of the `execute(String commandText)` method in `LogicManager`:
 ```